isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-05-08-post-Oral Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Questions on.md

 ---
-title: Oral Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Questions on
+title: Oral Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on the reasons for not pressing charges against Mr Liew Kai Lung Karl
 permalink: /news/parliamentary-speeches/min-shan-response-to-pq-on-karl-liew/
 date: 2023-05-08
 layout: post